 The proportion of U.S. private sector workers with access to employer-sponsored payroll deduction retirement savings plans or pensions has remained stagnant for several decades.
 In 1987, about 51 percent of private sector workers ages 21 to 64 had access to a retirement savings or pension plan through their employers.
-The share of the workforce covered by plans rose to 59 percent by 2000, but then gradually fell back to 51 percent as of 2013.2 Workers without such a plan could, in theory, use an individual retirement account (IRA) to save, but few actually do.
-For instance, only about one worker in 20 with earnings of \$30,000 to \$50,000 a year and no access to a payroll deduction plan contributes to an IRA consistently.3 employer-related payroll deduction plan.4 Access to a retirement plan varies by workers' demographic characteristics and firm size.
-Coverage rates as of 20125 were greater for higher-paid employees, with 23 percent coverage in the lowest quartile compared to 81 percent in the highest quartile.
-They are also higher for the better-educated.
-Only 27 percent of workers with less than a high school degree are covered, compared to 69 percent of those with a bachelor's degree or more education.
-Interestingly, coverage is fairly constant with respect to age after workers reach age 25: Coverage rates vary from 54 to 64 percent for workers between the ages of 25 to 64.
+The share of the workforce covered by plans rose to 59 percent by 2000, but then gradually fell back to 51 percent as of 2013.
+Workers without such a plan could, in theory, use an individual retirement account (IRA) to save, but few actually do.
+For instance, only about one worker in 20 with earnings of \$30,000 to \$50,000 a year and no access to a payroll deduction plan contributes to an IRA consistently.

-2Craig Copeland (2014), "Employment-Based Retirement Plan Participation: Geographic Differences and Trends, 2013," Employee Benefit Research Institute (EBRI), Issue Brief 405, p.
+&lt;sup>2Craig Copeland (2014), "Employment-Based Retirement Plan Participation: Geographic Differences and Trends, 2013," Employee Benefit Research Institute (EBRI), Issue Brief 405, p.
 27, Washington, DC.